ComposableFi/composable/docs/docs/technology/cvm/specification.md

 During program interpretation, while the instruction is executing, the result of call execution and bridging state (internal of Spawn) are recorded in executor state.
 In case of a CVM program error, funds are retained on the sending or receiving executor.
 Users can observe the state of the executor and send a program to handle the current state.
 For example, they can move funds to another account or chain.

-### CVM definition deconstruction

-`Opaque contracts` - In the CVM, these may be module or contract, executing on one or many chains

-`Non-atomic` - the whole program is not executed in single block; it is not an all-or-nothing transaction

-`Asynchronous` - two Spawns in single program, but are sent to bridges at same time, execute concurrently on on several chains; other instruction are sequential

-`Trust minimized` - internally, the  CVM uses the most secured, trustless bridges, to execute CVM programs; CVM contracts are subject to cross-chain governance

-`Non-custodial` - each user owns all assets on each chain; they delegate the ability to move these funds cross-chain from their cross-chain account (executor)

-`Turing decidable language` - that there are no procedural loops or recursion, meaning that CVM programs are predictable, deterministic, and will stop

-`Code propagated along with data` - you do not need to deploy programs, you just send programs; as subprograms move from chain to chain, they move assets along

-`Cross-chain programs` - the same program input works consistently on all supported chains; you can write it once to run anywhere

-`Accessing de facto native liquidity markets` - the CVM uses native assets contracts on each chain and each bridge it uses, so programs can leverage existing liquidity on chains; as new bridges and chains are added, the CVM incorporates these without any modification from the user

-`Abstracting away in several underlying transports, encodings, assets systems and messaging protocols` - you do not need to know assets systems, how to talk to bridges, or how to encode common operation on each chain you want to act on; you learn the CVM, and it helps you to handle these details

 ### Simplified CVM Design

 ```typescript